For a small business, customer service is one of the utmost priorities. It should be because you will get more customers and on repeat too.

 Especially not on social media, it’s an extreme no-no point for you if you don’t want serious damage.

 When things get tense, you can diffuse it with humor.
 Make sure you know if it’s suitable or not.

-- 21 Ways to Leverage Customer Feedback To Grow Business
+- 21 Ways to Get Customer Feedback and Grow Your Business

 I am a certified and awarded marketing expert.
 I’ve spent the last decade reading and writing marketing books and blogs as well as my articles helps people to start their business from scratch or boost their existing business.